New Silk Roads - Jeremiah Ikongio - The Cultural Protocols of Free Trade

 3.

-This illustration by the Baale shows a repetition of a past failures by the Nigerian government to involve the citizenry in infrastructural planning and development.
-In a context like Nigeria, where the informal sector accounts for 65% of the GDP, it is difficult to imagine how the interaction between the FEZs and the domestic economy will actually play out.14 Lagos is notorious for its failing physical infrastructure, which is most palpably exemplified by dismal roads and frequent power-cuts.
-Abdoulmaliq Simone’s remarks on the state of the African city capture the lived reality of the majority of Lagos’s inhabitants:
+This illustration by the Baale shows the repetition of past failures by the Nigerian government with regard to involving the citizenry in infrastructural planning and development.
+In a context like Nigeria, where the informal sector accounts for 65% of GDP, it is difficult to imagine how the interaction between the FEZs and the domestic economy will actually play out.14 Lagos is notorious for its failing physical infrastructure, which is most palpably exemplified by dismal roads and frequent power-cuts.
+AbdouMaliq Simone’s remarks on the state of the African city capture the lived reality of the majority of Lagos’s inhabitants:

 Increasing numbers of Africans are situated in what could be called half-built environments: underdeveloped, overused, fragmented, and often makeshift urban infrastructures where essential services are erratic or costly and whose inefficiencies spread and urbanize disease.15

-In order to understand the ways in which individuals navigate and survive in such an environment that is marked by instability and disruption, Simone frames the notion of “people as infrastructure.”
+In order to understand the ways in which individuals navigate and survive in an environment marked by instability and disruption, Simone frames the notion of “people as infrastructure.”
 He writes:

 African cities are characterized by incessantly flexible, mobile, and provisional intersections of residents that operate without clearly delineated notions of how the city is to be inhabited and used.
 These intersections, particularly in the last two decades, have depended on the ability of residents to engage complex combinations of objects, spaces, persons, and practices.
 These conjunctions become an infrastructure—a platform providing for and reproducing life in the city.16

 Nigeria has a very unique history of spatial planning and development.
-The Nigerian Government should therefore be aware of this when transferring a Chinese concept to Nigeria without consideration for local factors and socio-cultural histories.
+The Nigerian government should therefore be aware of this when transferring a Chinese concept to Nigeria without consideration for local factors and socio-cultural histories.
 Both Nigerian and Chinese governments should be transparent and accountable to the public on past and future deals while ensuring better integration and interaction with the local community.
 The Chinese government should create better skill acquisition and exchange programs for more Nigerians through open calls and not private deals with politicians’ close acquaintances.
-And Nigerian citizens should hold their government accountable to become involved.
+And Nigerian citizens should hold their government accountable by becoming involved.

 Notes